peterujah/cache/README.md

 # cache
-A simple php file cache
+A simple php file cache.
+The Cache is designed to simplify the process of caching data in PHP applications.
+It provides various methods for configuration, data caching, retrieval, and cache management.
+It helps to reduce database queries, API calls, or expensive computations by storing the results in the cache.

 ## Installation